cyberbotics/webots/docs/discord/documentation.md

 ##### kimmcg 06/26/2022 10:49:06
 Noticed that the crazyflie doc's webviewer is not yet working in the development branch: [https://cyberbotics.com/doc/guide/crazyflie?version=develop](https://cyberbotics.com/doc/guide/crazyflie?version=develop).
 It seems to not be able to find the crazyflie component.
 Is this a bug or is this just a matter of waiting for some kind of deployment?

-##### Olivier Michel [Cyberbotics] 06/26/2022 11:46:18
-That's a bug...
-We are going to investigate it tomorrow...

-##### kimmcg 06/26/2022 13:44:06
-ah thanks and no rush! if there was anything that I was supposed to do with my earlier PR, let me know

-##### Thomas Kimble [Cyberbotics] 06/28/2022 12:35:52
-It seems the Web Component Studio [https://github.com/cyberbotics/webots/tree/develop/scripts/web\_component\_studio](https://github.com/cyberbotics/webots/tree/develop/scripts/web_component_studio) script was not run, therefore the Web Component was not generated.
-I have done it and added a few minor modifications in this PR: [https://github.com/cyberbotics/webots/pull/4780](https://github.com/cyberbotics/webots/pull/4780) Let me know if all of this is good for you!

-##### kimmcg 06/28/2022 12:49:36
-Thanks!
-I've added a comment.
-I was completely unaware that I actually had to run it locally, thought this would happen during deployment 🙂